Priyanshu-Raj/DevopsAssignment/README.md

 ## Jenkins Secrets

     Go to Manage Jenkins > Manage Credentials.
-    Add credentials for DockerHub or any other secrets, such as a kubemini file for Kubernetes access
+    Add credentials for DockerHub or any other secrets, such as a minikubeID file for Kubernetes access